 Important : no booking accepted in our scheduled groups for people under the age of 18 without a legal guardian.

-- During the trip : 1 night at the Lac Blanc mountain hut, 1 night at Fluhalp mountain hut (twin or quadruple rooms, with shower), 1 night in an inn (dormitory) and 2 nights in a hotel (double room).
-Luggage transported by a taxi along the trip except on day 1 & 5.
+- During the trip : 1 night at Fluhalp mountain hut (quadruple rooms), 1 night in an inn (in room or small dormitory) and 3 nights in a hotel (double room).
+Luggage transported by a taxi along the trip except on day 5.

 * For people signing up alone, we cannot guarantee that you will share your room with a person of the same gender.